NourGhazal/Simple-Compiler-Components/README.md

 For simplicity the alphabet is considered to be consisting of 0 or 1 only.
 # Task 3:
+In this task the conversion from a regular expression to a NFA was implemented.
+The Resulting NFA  was in the form of  N#I#F#Z#O#E
+- N is the number of states in the NFA
+- I is the initial  state in the NFA
+- F is the final state in the NFA
+- Z is the zero transitions in the NFA
+- O is the one transition in the NFA
+- E is the epsilon transition in the NFA

+The following assumptions were made for made for simplicity:
+- The alphabet is over the binary alphabet only
+- The regular expression does not include $\phi$
+- The empty string $\epsilon$ is represented by e
+- The symbol $\omicron$ is represented by .
+- The symbol $\cup$ is represented by |
+- Regular expressions are represented in postfix notation
+- States of the resulting NFA are numbers
 # Task 4:
 # Task 5: